blumixid/docs/admin/index.md

 ## Managing users and permissions
 {: #oc_useradmin}

-You can add users singly or in groups, and view user permissions.
+You can add users singly or in groups.
 Commonly, users are added to your {{site.data.keyword.Bluemix_notm}} instance from your company's user registry through Lightweight Directory Access Protocol (LDAP).
+You can also view user permissions.
 If you are assigned **Superuser** permission, you can also set and manage permissions for other users.
 Click **ADMINISTRATION &gt; USER ADMINISTRATION**.

 The User Administration page displays all users for the local or dedicated instance.
 Permissions for each user are displayed using icons in the table.
 Permissions can be the following: None, **Superuser**, **Basic Access**, **Catalog**, **Reports**, and **Users**.
 The **Superuser** and **Basic Access**` permissions can be set to **On** or **Off**, while the remaining permissions are enabled or disabled with specific access types, including **Read** or **Write** access for that permission, as represented by icons.
 See [Permissions](#permissions) for descriptions of each type and explanation of the icons.